-On the 27th of March 2017, the Barcelona CommUnity organised a TED Talk Discussion Session, after the format proved to be successful and well-praised in the Paris CommUnity.
+On the 27th of March 2017, the The specified item was not found. organised a TED Talk Discussion Session, after the format proved to be successful and well-praised in the The specified item was not found.
 Students from the different InnoEnergy Master School programmes, along with InnoEnergy staff and friends came to the highly-rated Belgian Bar IMPRFCTO, in the city center.

 Around fifty attendees were there, all driven by the idea of having a positive impact in the sustainable development of society and the energy field.
 The evening began by the greetings of Max Dopchie, the owner of the bar.
 He was delighted to have people with a sustainability-driven mindset in his bar, as one of his heart’s passions is thriving for a more sustainable world.
 After having worked several years in the finance and business world in Belgium, Max started an NGO called GreenCaps, where he promotes changing everyday behaviors while encouraging that “a more sustainable way of living is possible, and it can be achieved while having fun”.
 Some examples are “October without heating”, “July without beef” and “February without waste”.
 After seeing the success it’s had in Belgium, especially October without heating, Max wants to take it European-wide.
 It was truly inspiring and special to hear Max talk about how he ended up starting GreenCaps and how successful it has gotten today.